 This means the difference in averages between the isomers were: 12.65o between sec-butanol and n-butanol, 10.24o between sec-butanol and tert-butanol and 2.41o between tert-butanol and n-butanol.

-The main question to these results though is how/why they occurred.
+The main question about these results, though, is how/why they occurred.
 A number of reasons revolving around the shape of substances provide the answer.
 As stated previously, n-butanol and sec-butanol are straight chained isomers of butanol, while tert-butanol is a branched chained isomer.
-The angle strain, as a result of differing shapes, of these isomers destabilise the molecule and result in higher reactivity and heat of combustion - the key force which would cause this heat energy change.
-Due to the straight angle natures of the n/sec-butanols, the angle strain is minimum and in comparison the angle strain for tert-butanol is greater which would result in the gathered data.
+The angle strain, as a result of differing shapes of these isomers, destabilise the molecule and result in higher reactivity and heat of combustion - the key force which would cause this heat energy change.
+Due to the straight angle natures of the n/sec-butanols, the angle strain is minimum, and in comparison, the angle strain for tert-butanol is greater, which would result in the gathered data.
 In addition, tert-butanol has a greater melting point than n/sec-butanols, being more structurally compact which in turn would suggest it would require more energy to separate the bonds.

 The next logical step which should be followed to give a more precise and comprehensive answer to the study is simple.
-Better experimental design of the experiment – including the use of more accurate and efficient apparatus whereby the energy of the fuel is more directly acted upon the water, and increased periods for testing – including the time limit and number of tests, would mean that better traits of the fuels could be observed, and far more accurate representations of said fuels.
+Better experimental design of the experiment—including the use of a more accurate and efficient apparatus whereby the energy of the fuel is more directly acted upon the water, and increased periods for testing—including the time limit and number of tests, would mean that better traits of the fuels could be observed, and far more accurate representations of said fuels.

-The results of the experiment has raised a question on the patterns of molecular structure and placement of the alcohol functioning group of fuels, and the traits that each may exhibit.
-This can lead onto the direction of searching for another area that could be improved or further studied in terms of fuel heat energy and efficiency, such as the placement of a hydroxide group or the shape of the structure, or what effect different fuels and their structure/functioning group placement have on heat energy or efficiency.
+The results of the experiment have raised a question about the patterns of molecular structure and placement of the alcohol functioning group of fuels and the traits that each may exhibit.
+This can lead in the direction of searching for another area that could be improved or further studied in terms of fuel heat energy and efficiency, such as the placement of a hydroxide group or the shape of the structure, or what effect different fuels and their structure/functioning group placement have on heat energy or efficiency.

 The research question of 'what will the heat energy change and efficiency of fuel be in reference to the isomers of butanol?' was asked.
-An initial hypothesis theorised that, due to the placement of the alcohol and structure of substances, that tert-butanol would exhibit the lowest amount of temperature change, followed by sec-butanol with n-butanol being the fuel with the greatest amount of heat energy change.
-The results gathered do not support the hypothesis and in fact show the almost the opposite. n-butanol was the fuel with the lowest heat energy change, being 34.25o, followed by tert-butanol with 36.66o and sec-butanol on top with a difference of46.9o.
-However, contrasty the efficiency of the fuels followed the trend predicted in the hypothesis, where n-butanol showed to be the most efficient, then sec-butanol and then tert-butanol.
-The implications of these results show that the traits and properties of fuels alter depending on the shape/structure of the fuel and to a greater extent, the placement of the acting alcohol in said structure.
-Real-world application of this experiment shows that in terms of efficiency, n-butanol is the most efficient isomer of butanol however sec-butanol will produce the greater amount of heat.
+An initial hypothesis theorised that, due to the placement of the alcohol and structure of substances, that tert-butanol would exhibit the lowest amount of temperature change, followed by sec-butanol, with n-butanol being the fuel with the greatest amount of heat energy change.
+The results gathered do not support the hypothesis and, in fact, show almost the opposite. n-butanol was the fuel with the lowest heat energy change, being 34.25o, followed by tert-butanol with 36.66o and sec-butanol on top with a difference of 46.9o.
+However, in contrast, the efficiency of the fuels followed the trend predicted in the hypothesis, where n-butanol showed to be the most efficient, then sec-butanol and then tert-butanol.
+The implications of these results show that the traits and properties of fuels alter depending on the shape/structure of the fuel and, to a greater extent, the placement of the acting alcohol in said structure.
+Real-world application of this experiment shows that in terms of efficiency, n-butanol is the most efficient isomer of butanol; however, sec-butanol will produce a greater amount of heat.

 References and further reading